hence-io/hence-comp/README.md

 potential bugs from reusing reserved property & key names outright.
 In addition, it will tell you what method or property names you're trying to use that are in conflict on a specific component.

-Whenever you stumble upon a reserved name, you will receive a detailed console warning so you can address it promptly .
+Whenever you stumble upon a reserved name, you will receive a detailed console error so you can address it promptly .
 No more mystery or confusion in tracking down what you've overridden.

 <img width="910" alt="screen shot 2015-08-19 at 10 51 16 am" src="https://cloud.githubusercontent.com/assets/13222640/9359667/4514920e-4660-11e5-8397-5f81ba8abc18.png">